 An Honors Independent Study is a one credit-hour course in which the student designs and completes a project that is of personal interest to them.
 Throughout the semester, the student works closely with a faculty mentor who provides the student with guidance on the project and expertise on the subject matter.

-An Honors Service Project is a one credit-hour course in which students are given an opportunity to serve their community while deepening their knowledge in their field of study.
+An Honors Service Learning Project is a one credit-hour course in which students are given an opportunity to serve their community while deepening their knowledge in their field of study.
 In order to complete an Honors Service Project, students must complete 33 hours of volunteer service at a not-for-profit organization, keep a journal of their experiences, and write a reaction paper.

 To graduate from the Honors Program, students must complete at least four courses within the Honors Program: at least one of each of the courses listed above, and either an additional Seminar or an additional Independent Study.